Small-scale structure in vector dark matter: Two soliton mergers

 \section{Two soliton mergers}

 In this section we explore the merger of 2 solitons, as a warm up to the $N$-soliton case.
 For simplicity, we restrict ourselves to head-on collisions only.

 We begin with two identical VDM solitons with a characteristic radius $r_c\approx 1\,{\rm kpc}\times (\mathcal{M}_4 m_{20}^2)^{-1}$ and separation of $\approx 10{r}_c$, with masses $M_{\rm sol,1}=M_{\rm sol,2}$.
 We define $\mathcal{M}_4=(M/2.2\times 10^4 M_\odot)$.
 We give each of them a small $v/c\approx 3.3\times 10^{-7}\,\mathcal{M}_4m_{20}$ velocity towards each other (the typical velocity expected in our $N$ soliton simulations at this distance).
 Each VDM soliton has its own complex unit vector $\bepsilon_{1,2}$ (see eq.~\eqref{eq:VDMSoliton}).
 After the collision, if a new soliton forms, it has a mass $M_{\rm sol,f}=f_{\rm v}(M_{\rm sol,1}+M_{\rm sol,2})$, where $1-f_{\rm v}$ is mass fraction that does not end up in the final soliton.
 Here, we are partly repeating similar analyses carried out for solitons in SDM \cite{Du:2016zcv,Hertzberg:2020dbk}.
 We note that in our analysis, the merged configuration is often highly excited, and it is not always clear that it is a settled soliton within the duration of the simulation.
-Nevertheless, we will continue to refer to the merged object as a soliton for simplicity in this section.\footnote{Since the merged object is not spherically symmetric, and can have large excitations, we take the non-spherical density profile at a given instant and rotate and average it (6 times) to create an approximately spherically symmetric profile.
-This procedure is repeated for many time slices, and time-averaged to get a new radial profile.
-This angular and time averaged profile is then fit to a soliton profile to define the width $r_c$.
+Nevertheless, we will continue to refer to the merged object as a soliton for simplicity in this section.\footnote{Since the merged object is not spherically symmetric and can have large excitations, we average the spatial profile of a coalesced state for many instances in time to get a time averaged spatial profile.
+This profile is then fit to a soliton profile to define the width $r_c$.
 The merged soliton mass is calculated from this $r_c$.
-The ratio of this final soliton mass to the total initial mass is what we define as $f$.}
+The ratio of this final soliton mass to the total initial mass is what we define as $f$.
+In the context of points 1. and 2. discussed below, we found $r_c\approx\{.824,.812,.826,.816,.806,.812,.827\}\,(\mathcal{M}_4m_{20}^{2})^{-1}\rm kpc$ for the scalar case, and $r_c\approx\{0.89,0.95,0.9,0.91,0.87,0.81,0.92,0.81,0.89,0.83,9.92,0.93\}\,(\mathcal{M}_4m_{20}^{2})^{-1}\rm kpc$ for the vector case based on 7 and 12 separate simulations respectively.
+For these 2 soliton mergers, we start them at a separation of $10 (\mathcal{M}_4m_{20}^{2})^{-1}\rm kpc$, and give them a small boost to account for the speed that such solitons would have in our $N$ soliton merger simulations at this separation.}

 Along with the mass loss fraction, we also investigate the evolution of intrinsic spin for the VDM case.
 As with mass, while the total spin angular momentum is conserved, the final soliton need not carry all of the initial spin angular momentum.
 This naturally generates the possibility of creating a merged object with intrinsic spin angular momentum, even if the two initial solitons had none.